-We manufacture most of the components for our firearms, but purchase certain components and parts, including bolt carriers, rifle receivers, magazines, slides, small parts, barrels, and rifle stocks, from third parties.
+We manufacture most of the components for our firearms, but purchase certain components and parts, including bolt carriers, rifle receivers, magazines, small parts, and rifle stocks, from third parties.
 We also purchase ammunition for product testing.
-Most of our major suppliers for our Firearms division products are U.S.-based and provide materials, components, and parts, such as raw steel, polymer components, and metal-injected-molded components.
+Most of our major suppliers for our firearm products are U.S.-based and provide materials, components, and parts, such as steel, polymer components, and metal-injected-molded components.
 The costs of these materials, components, and parts are at competitive rates.
-We have become increasingly dependent on a small number of key vendors that supply components and parts for our firearms as a result of our decision to enhance our manufacturing flexibility by using third parties that can supplement our internal capacity to better react to changes in market conditions.
-We also use numerous raw materials, such as steel, wood, lead, brass, and plastics, in producing and testing our products.
+We have become less dependent on any particular supplier by strategically sourcing parts and raw material from multiple suppliers based on quality, cost and risk.
+Whenever appropriate, critical parts and components have primary and secondary sources of supply.
+We are also able to leverage our supply base to supplement our internal capacity and provide flexibility in our response to changes in market conditions.
+We use numerous raw materials, such as steel, wood, lead, brass, and plastics, in producing and testing our products.
 We have alternative sources for these raw materials.

-Most of the major suppliers for our Outdoor Products & Accessories division products are based in Asia, although a portion of these products are produced and assembled in the United States.
-We continue to expand our supply base in order to maintain competitive pricing and respond rapidly to changes in customer demand and market trends for our Outdoor Products & Accessories division.
-Major suppliers for our Electro-Optics division are primarily located in Asia and North America and provide diodes, circuit boards, and plastic injection molded parts for our products.
-We utilize a dual sourcing supply chain in our Electro-Optics division in order to mitigate risks associated with sourcing key components from only one supplier.
+Most of the major suppliers for our Outdoor Products & Accessories division products are based in Asia, although a portion of these products are produced, manufactured, and assembled in the United States.
+We continue to expand our supply base to maintain competitive pricing and quality standards and to be in a position to respond rapidly to changes in customer demand and market trends.
+For certain components, we utilize a dual sourcing supply chain to mitigate risks associated with sourcing key components from only one supplier.